 - During the measure phase not only do we have to collect data, we have to make sure that we are collecting the same data accurately and consistently.

 - Creation of visual tools like Pareto Charts are only as good as the measured DATA.

-- In the improve phase you will require precise and accurate data to perform Designs of Experiments and inform pilot plans.
+- In the improve phase you will require precise and accurate data to perform Designs of Experiments and also inform pilot plans.

-- In the control phase we use measurements to produce data to perform statistical process control and prepare things like control charts to visualize if a process is in control or not.
+- In the control phase we use measurements to produce data to perform statistical process control and then prepare things like control charts to visualize if a process is in control or not.

 - If our visual factory is based upon data, then that specific control will only be as good as the underlying data.

 Why perform Measurement Systems Analysis

 The main objective of Measurement system analysis is to gauge the validity of the measuring system and try to minimize the leading to process variation due to the measurement system.